 Wirex combines the best of Bitcoin and traditional currencies to offer a fast, flexible, and secure global mobile banking solution.

-With the Wirex mobile banking app, you gain access not just to a bank account that seamlessly integrates both Bitcoin and traditional currencies, but also to a Visa debit card that enables you to spend and receive both bitcoins and traditional currencies in more than 130 countries.
-The Wirex Visa debit card is available in both virtual and plastic forms.
+With the Wirex mobile banking app, you gain access both to a cryptocurrencies account and bank account with traditional currencies.
+The Wirex card is available in both virtual and plastic forms.

 Furthermore, all Wirex bitcoin wallets are secured with multi-signature technology and two-factor authentication.
 This ensures that bitcoins stored in your Wirex account can only be spent by you.
-Also, Wirex’s Visa debit card utilizes both chip-based and PIN-based security to authenticate each and every over-the-counter transaction.
+Also, Wirex’s card utilizes both chip-based and PIN-based security to authenticate each and every over-the-counter transaction.
 This ensures that Wirex cardholders are protected from signature-based card fraud.
 And lastly, the Wirex mobile app ensures that your sensitive data is protected from unauthorized access by encrypting your data while in transit and by providing the option to secure your Wirex account with two-factor authentication.